MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * MAC address.
 * Primary IPv4 Private IP - let's assume that this instance receives a primary IP of 10.16.0.10.
 This is static and doesn't change for the lifetime of the instance.
 An instance is given a DNS name that's associated with this private address: ip-10-16-0-10.ec2.internal.
 This IP is only resolvable inside the VPC.
 * 0 or more secondary IPs.
 * 0 or 1 public IPv4 address - allocated 3.89.7.136 public IP address.
 It is a dynamic, not fixed.
 If you stop and start an instance, it's public IP address will change.
 Also allocated a public DNS name - ec2-3-89-7-136.compute-1.amazonaws.com.
+What's special about this public DNS name is that inside the VPC, it will resolve to the primary private IPv4 address.
+This public IPv4 address is not attached to the instance or ENI, but is stored in Internet Gateway.
+Inside VPC DNS always resolves to private IP, outside VPC - public IP for that instance.
+* 1 elastic IP per private IPv4 address - Elastic IPs are allocated to your AWS account.
+When you allocate an elastic IP, you can associate the elastic IP with a private IP either on the primary interface or a secondary interface.
+If you do associate it with the primary interface, then as soon as you do that, the normal (non elastic IP version) is removed and replaced by elastic IP. **EXAM NOTE!** If an instance has a non elastic public IP and you assign an elastic IP and then remove it, is there any way to get that original IP back?
+The answer is no, there is not.
+It gets a new IP address, but not the same as before.
 * 0 or more IPv6 addresses.
 * Security groups.
 * You can enable source/destination check.
 It will discard traffic if source/destination do not match.

+In short, an instance have one or more network interfaces (a primary and optionally secondaries) and then for each network interface, it can have:
+* primary private IP address.
+* secondary private IP addresses.
+* optionally, one public IPv4 address.
+* optionally, one or more elastic IP addresses.